Patients and families of patients frequently ask the following questions. We hope they answer some of your basic questions, too.

-How is Inflammatory Bowel Disease (IBD) diagnosed?
+How is inflammatory bowel disease (IBD) diagnosed?

-A diagnosis of IBD is made by taking a careful history and then confirming the history with a combination of a physical exam, blood tests, radiologic tests (such as MR or CT imaging), colonoscopy and biopsy.
+A diagnosis of IBD is made by taking a careful history and then confirming the history with a combination of a physical exam, blood tests, radiologic tests (such as MRI or CT imaging), colonoscopy, and biopsy.
 There is no simple blood test to diagnose these complex conditions.
 Because these are lifelong, chronic conditions and the treatments work better when started early, it is important to get the diagnosis correctly and promptly.

 What causes IBD?
-Did I cause it?

-What can I eat?
+What can I eat if I have IBD?

-Can I have a family?
+If I have IBD, can I have a family?

-Can I work or go to school?
+Can I work or go to school if I have IBD?

-Are the treatments effective?
-Are they safe?
+Are the treatments for IBD effective and safe?

-Don’t all patients with IBD need surgery?
+Do all patients with IBD need surgery?

 No. Our IBD specialists will help you explore all the medical options available to help you avoid surgery.
 However, if surgery becomes necessary, we have expert IBD surgeons who work closely with our gastroenterologists.
 And, we have the expertise to tailor minimally invasive surgical strategies with medical therapy to restore your health.